exponea/exponea-android-sdk/Documentation/segmentation.md

 Each instance must define the following three items:

 1. A `exposingCategory` indicating your point of interest for segmentation:
-   * Possible values are `content`, `discovery`, or `merchandise`.
+   * Possible values are `content`, `discovery`, or `merchandising`.
 You will get updates only for segmentation data assigned to the specified `exposingCategory`.
 2. A boolean flag `includeFirstLoad` to force a fetch of segmentation data:
    * Setting this flag to `true` triggers a segmentation data fetch immediately.
    * The SDK will notify this callback instance with the new data even if the data has not changed from the last known state.